alliebourden/alliebourden/README.md

 <h3 align="center">🗂️ Past Projects</h3>

-- [FableForge](https://alliebourden.github.io/fableforge/): My first project using React/Vite.
-A campaign manager for Dungeon Masters, this project had extensive use of state management with the addition of OpenAI API for generation/summarization tools.
+- [FableForge](https://alliebourden.github.io/fableforge/): A project built using React/Vite for my Get Coding Module Two.
+FableForge is a campaign manager for Game Masters running Dungeons and Dragons 5th edition.
+This project has extensive use of state management with the addition of OpenAI API for generation/summarization tools.
-- [GmaeGuide](https://alliebourden.github.io/gameguide/): My first coding project, written using HTML, CSS and JavaScript.
+- [GameGuide](https://alliebourden.github.io/gameguide/): My first coding project, written using HTML, CSS and JavaScript.
 Utilized an API for sorting through the top board games and adding to a local library.

 ---